xlr8yourmac.com logo

 Improvements in Newer OLED TV Models

 This article was originally written about the 2016/2015 OLEDs, before the current models were available.
 As mentioned in some notes above, later OLED TVs are much improved in areas of pixel structure (larger Red subpixel, improved fill rate/aperture ratio, etc.), logo luminance settings, brightness, better near-black performance, better HDR Tone Mapping, more display modes/options, motion (some models), calibration, and support for some HDMI 2.1 modes.
 (Some models include BFI (black frame insertion) options.)
 I wish Panasonic sold their OLED TVs in the USA, as I've heard great things about them and some models use a heatsink on the panel.
 I've always thought heat is a factor in OLED longevity/pixel burn out.
-(Update: I believe the Sony A90J, A95K, and LG G2 (2022) and G3 (2023) models have a heatsink.
-In fall 2022, I bought a 2022 LG 48" C2 model, with HDMI 2.1 ports and EX OLED panel with excellent uniformity.)
+(Update: I believe the Sony A90J, A95K, and LG G2 (2022 and later G models) have a heatsink.
+In fall 2022 I bought an LG 48" C2 model, with HDMI 2.1 ports and EX OLED panel with excellent uniformity.)

 Although I prefer the E6, even the 2015 55EF9500 still looks great (99% of the time at least).
 It's in a small 10x12 foot room, viewed from less than 6.5 feet.
 No regrets on buying it in 2015.
 No Dolby Vision support on the EF9500 (the C6/E6 does), but I picked up a Panasonic UB420 Player ($149.99 on sale) and use its HDR Optimizer to tone map HDR content for it.
 (If 3D was not a priority however, of course I'd prefer later TV models.)